sungnga/react-revents/README.md

     ```
 - In PhotoUploadWidget.jsx file:
   - Import useState() hook: `import React, { useState } from 'react';`
-  - Create files state using useState() hook and initialize its value to an empty array
+  - Create a files state using useState() hook and initialize its value to an empty array
     - `const [files, setFiles] = useState([]);`
   - Pass down the setFiles method as props to the PhotoWidgetDropzone child component
     - `<PhotoWidgetDropzone setFiles={setFiles} />`